Frequently Asked Questions

 Blephilia ciliata (Downy Wood Mint)

-Though herbs can be wonderful food sources for butterflies and their larvae (not to mention tasty for us too!), I do not plan on selling them.
+Though herbs can be wonderful food sources for butterflies and their larvae (not to mention tasty for us too!), we do not sell them at this time.
 Potted herbs and veggies are readily accessible at most nurseries and garden centers.
 Please be sure your herbs are coming from a neonic-free facility!
-Straight natives are my passion and container grown specimens are very difficult to find in our area.
-I will have 6 varieties of native mint and several perennials that are sometimes used for herbal teas or remedies such as Bee Balm and Anise Hyssop.
+With limited space at our disposal, we decided to stick to our passion which is native plants.
+That said, we do offer many edible plants or ones that have historical herbal/medicinal uses.
+We’ve offered 6 varieties of native mints and perennials that are sometimes used for herbal teas or remedies such as Bee Balm and Anise Hyssop.
 It is highly recommended to always do your research before consuming any plant.
-See my complete list of natives here.
+See our complete list of natives here.

 Are you going to have trees and shrubs for sale?